Mostafijur28/XRAY/readme.md

+## X-Ray – Decision Observability for Multi-Step Pipelines

+### Overview
+X-Ray provides decision-level observability for complex, multi-step systems such as LLM-driven retrieval, filtering, ranking, and selection pipelines.

+Traditional logs and tracing answer what happened.
+X-Ray answers why a particular output was produced.

+### Why X-Ray?

+Modern pipelines are:

+Multi-stage

+Non-deterministic (LLMs, heuristics)

+Hard to debug after the fact

+When the final output is wrong, it’s difficult to identify:

+Which step failed

+Whether filters were too aggressive

+Whether ranking logic behaved incorrectly

+X-Ray captures decision context at each step and makes it queryable after execution.

+### High-Level Flow

+Business pipeline runs normally.
+X-Ray runs alongside it and never interferes.

+Pipeline → X-Ray SDK → X-Ray Backend → Debugging & Analysis

 Setup Instructions

-Install dependencies
+1. Install dependencies

 pip install -r requirements.txt

-Start the X-Ray backend
+2. Start the X-Ray backend

 uvicorn api.main:app

 Run without --reload when using in-memory storage.

-Run the example competitor pipeline
+3. Run the example pipeline

 python example/competitor_pipeline.py

+The pipeline prints nothing by design.
+All observability data is retrieved via API queries.

-Inspect captured data
+4. Inspect captured data

+List runs
-List runs: GET /runs
+GET /runs

+Inspect a run and its steps
-Inspect a run: GET /runs/{run_id}
+GET /runs/{run_id}

+View decisions for a run
-View decisions: GET /runs/{run_id}/decisions
+GET /runs/{run_id}/decisions

-Brief Explanation of the Approach
+### Brief Explanation of the Approach

-X-Ray is designed as a decision observability layer that runs alongside existing pipelines without changing their behavior.
-Developers instrument decision boundaries (such as filtering, ranking, or LLM evaluation) using a lightweight SDK.
+X-Ray instruments decision boundaries, not function calls.

+Developers wrap:

+A pipeline execution as a Run

+Each decision boundary as a Step

+Optional per-candidate reasoning as Decisions

-The SDK captures structured context—inputs, outputs, filters applied, and optional per-candidate reasoning—and sends it asynchronously to a backend service.
+The SDK sends this structured context asynchronously to a backend service.
-The backend stores this data and exposes query APIs, enabling post-hoc debugging of why a specific output was produced.
+The backend stores and exposes it through query APIs for post-hoc debugging.

-Execution and debugging are intentionally decoupled to ensure safety, low overhead, and zero impact on production behavior.
+Execution and debugging are fully decoupled to ensure safety and low overhead.

-Known Limitations / Future Improvements
-Known Limitations
+### Known Limitations

-In-memory storage is volatile and limited to a single process (demo-only).
+In-memory storage is volatile and single-process (demo-only).

-No UI; analysis is performed via API queries.
+No UI; analysis is API-driven.

 Per-candidate decision capture is manual and opt-in.

 No authentication or access control.

-Future Improvements
+### Future Improvements

-Persistent, analytics-optimized storage (e.g., PostgreSQL or ClickHouse).
+Persistent, analytics-optimized storage (PostgreSQL / ClickHouse).

-Schema evolution and versioning for long-running pipelines.
+Schema evolution and versioning.

-Privacy and redaction controls for sensitive data.
+Privacy and redaction controls.

-Visualization tools (timelines, diffs, aggregates).
+Visualization (timelines, diffs, aggregates).

-Prompt and model version tracking for LLM-based steps.
+Prompt and model version tracking for LLM steps.

-Adaptive sampling policies to balance cost and observability.
+Adaptive sampling policies.